 Generally, the largest skip that can be placed on a public road is a 8-yard skip, also known as a builders skip.
 But check with your skip supplier as your local council may have different rules.

 One skip permit will be applicable to one skip.
 So you will need as many permits as you do skips.

 Skips cannot be placed on the pavement they must be placed on the road.
 You may also need to place safety lights and markings around the skip when placed on a public road.
 This will be down to the discretion of the council.
 These may include:

 Night time safety lamps (Allows the skip to remain lit)

 The skip supplier can provide these at a cost and you can check the requirements with your local council.

-If you place a skip on a highway without a permit or safety lighting/markings, you could be fined up to £1000 by the council.
+If you place a skip on a highway without a valid permit or safety lighting/markings, you could be fined up to £1000 by the council and it will be removed without notice.
 Having a skip permit for a skip placed on a public highway is a legal requirement.

-If you have any questions regarding skip permits or worrying if you need a permit don't hesitate to get in contact by emailing firstname.lastname@example.org.
+If you have any questions regarding road permits or worrying if you need a permit don't hesitate to get in contact by emailing email@example.com.
 We will be more than happy to help.